ModuleArt/plain-color/README.md

 - Control zoom level with `+` and `-` keys
 - Hard to target specific pixel with touchpad, ColorSlurp is much more responsive
+- Try to use tauri `cursor_position` function to retrieve mouse coordinates

 ##### Optimizations